mzcpp/VoxTerGen/README.md

 Procedural terrain and cave generation in a custom voxel engine written in C++ and OpenGL.

 ## Overview
-VoxTerGen is a experiment-driven voxel engine created for evaluating procedural generation algorithms in 3D environments.
+VoxTerGen is an experiment-driven voxel engine created for evaluating procedural generation algorithms in 3D environments.

 ## Features
 - Custom C++ OpenGL engine